danielegirardi/lpdid/README.md

 # LP-DiD

-Dube, Girardi, Jorda' and Taylor (2023) proposes a local projections approach to difference-in-differences event studies - LP-DiD.
+Dube, Girardi, Jorda' and Taylor (2023) propose a local projections approach to difference-in-differences event studies - LP-DiD.

 This repository contains two STATA do files that implement the LP-DiD estimator in simulated datasets.